-We have audited the accompanying financial statements of the governmental activities and the major fund of California Maritime Academy Foundation, Inc. as of and for the year ended June 30, 2018, and the related notes to the financial statements, which collectively comprise California Maritime Academy Foundation, Inc.'s basic financial statements as listed in the table of contents.
+We have audited the accompanying financial statements of the business-type activities and the major fund of California Maritime Academy Foundation, Inc. as of and for the year ended June 30, 2019, and the related notes to the financial statements, which collectively comprise California Maritime Academy Foundation, Inc.'s basic financial statements as listed in the table of contents.